After232/CO2-Sensors-Setup/README.md

 ## Contents:
 * List of things to install via Terminal for setup
 * Configuring additional buses
+* Connecting Sensors to Breadboard and Raspi
 * VNC Server
 * Python code
-* Connecting Sensors to Breadboard and Raspi

 ## List of things to install via Terminal for setup
 Before you install anything, you need to set up the interfacing options on your Raspi.
-Go to the Raspberry Pi menu, d3 d3 d3, and select Interfacing Options.
-Enable SSH, I2C and Serial.
-You can also enable SPI and VNC (for remote access) if you want.
+Go to the Raspberry Pi menu, under Preferences open Raspberry Pi Configuration and select Interfacing Options.
+Enable SSH, SPI, I2C and Serial.
+You can also enable VNC (for remote access) if you want.
 Restart your Raspi after enabling all of these.

 Open a new Terminal window and enter all of the following lines of commands, in order and separately, to ensure that all the necessary packages are installed.